 Consider your space and what furniture or household items will be beneficial for organizing and maximizing the area.
 If you find a piece of furniture that you like but it takes up a lot of space, consider getting a smaller, similar piece instead.
 Living in and keeping a small home organized may be challenging at times, but having a clean and minimal place to call home is also incredibly refreshing.

 Can’t bear to part with your many possessions but desperately need more space?
 Box up anything you don’t use more than once or twice a year and put it in a storage unit.
 You can still get it out when you need it, and it will save floor space and storage space in your home.
 You can also decide to donate anything you haven’t taken out of storage for more than a year, since you clearly don’t need or miss it.

-Thank you for reading our 9 tips for organizing small spaces and creating a comfortable home.
-If you are considering a move in the near future, be sure to contact On The Go Moving today with any questions, comments, or inquiries about the process.
+If you are considering a move to a smaller space in the near future, be sure to contact On The Go Moving today with any questions, comments, or inquiries about the process.
 Our team of professional movers can help you through the entire process of packing, moving, storing, and driving.